- Two-year courses

 - Good scientific and clinical practice

-- Core science concepts
+- Core and further science concepts

 After Your Course

-T-Levels support progression into a skilled occupation; higher or degree-level apprenticeships; higher-level technical study, including university.
+This course supports progression into a skilled occupation; higher or degree-level apprenticeships; higher-level technical study, including university.

 The T-Level study programme is eligible for UCAS points.
 Please check the UCAS website for more information.